- How much do you charge?

 How much do you charge?

-You do NOT pay any attorney’s fees out of your pocket.
+You do NOT pay any attorney’s fees out of your pocket – no initial retainer, and no bill when the case is done.
 Ever.
 All of our special education cases are accepted on a contingency basis.
 To discuss how this is possible, please contact us for a no-obligation, free initial consultation and case evaluation.

 A free initial consultation and case evaluation is a preliminary meeting of the client and attorney.

-Because each child’s needs are different, a consultation is absolutely necessary for an attorney to determine the merits of your case.
+After you first contact our office, we will be better able to determine whether we can be of any assistance.
+We will likely ask you for specific documents for us to be certain.
 While clients are encouraged to come in for a face-to-face meeting, the initial consultation can be done by telephone as well.

 Please contact us to schedule a meeting.

-Our attorneys try to accommodate our schedule and will meet you for a free consultation and case evaluation at your convenience.
+Our office tries to accommodate your schedule and will meet you for a free consultation and case evaluation at your convenience.

 After the first meeting, our attorneys will have a better idea of whether your child’s school district failed to provide your child with a FAPE (explained below).